johnsogg/cs2270/homeworks/hw-4-btree-design/README.md

 * Be sure to make the subject line include the string [b-tree] including the square brackets so we can filter them.
 * CC gabe.johnson@gmail.com
-* If you make diagrams or take pictures, zip them up (tarballs are OK), but be sure to use PDF, PNG, or JPEG format.
+* If you have more than one file (e.g. your plain text doc plus diagrams, pictures, test code), zip them up together (tarballs are OK).
+Be sure to use plain text, PDF, PNG, or JPEG format.
+Then email the zip file so you're only sending one attachment.
 * Any photos should be less than 100k or so.
 * Did I mention that the document has to be __plain text__?
 If you send a Word document, I will personally install a 50 point minus for